HariUppari/python_projects/README.md

 This project focuses on web scraping using Python to gather and analyze data from online sources.
 It demonstrates key Python techniques and libraries for web scraping, including:

-- BeautifulSou to parse HTML and extract meaningful data from web pages.
+- BeautifulSoup to parse HTML and extract meaningful data from web pages.
 - Requests for making HTTP requests and retrieving the content of web pages.
 - Pandas** for organizing and analyzing the scraped data.
 - Data Cleaning techniques to prepare raw data for analysis, such as handling missing values and formatting.